data-doge/avoidance/README.md

 every time a bot avoids another bot, it dies a little inside

 #### todo:
+  - make opacity a fxn of amplitude at bassy frequencies
   - user can choose the lifespan of the bot (how many interactions can it have before dying)
   - user can reset animation
   - user can specify number of bots to start with